Tunis - Palermo

 Can I take my pet on the ferry from Tunis to Palermo?

 Pets are allowed on ferries travelling from Tunis to Palermo with Grandi Navi Veloci & Grimaldi Lines.
-Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.
+The average price for travelling with a pet on board Tunis Palermo ferries is £224.

 Can I take an overnight ferry from Tunis to Palermo?